The Best Ecological Materials for Sustainable Construction Projects

 Clay, a natural earth material, is used to produce bricks and tiles.
 Clay-based construction techniques, such as rammed earth and adobe, offer energy-efficient and sustainable building solutions.

 By using locally sourced clay and traditional building methods, it's possible to create low-carbon and energy-efficient structures.
+This technique is an ancient building technique that has been used for thousands of years.

-2. Recycled Materials
+Recycled Materials

 Recycled materials, repurposed from waste streams, offer a sustainable and cost-effective solution.